angelah1020/relief-ready/knowledge_base.md

-# ReliefReady Application: AI Knowledge Base
+# Relief Ready Application: AI Knowledge Base

-## 🚀 About ReliefReady
+## 🚀 About Relief Ready

-ReliefReady is a mobile application designed to help households prepare for natural disasters.
+Relief Ready is a mobile application designed to help households prepare for natural disasters.
 Our mission is to provide a simple, intuitive, and personalized way for you to create, track, and manage your emergency preparedness plans and supplies.
 The app gives you a clear picture of your readiness level, provides actionable steps to improve it, and offers real-time alerts and information when a disaster strikes.

 The app is built around five core features: